Anoname112/Personal-Omega-Ruby/README.md

 File size: 3.14 MB

 ### How to install
-- Extract the downloaded .zip file which contain the romfs folder
+- Extract the downloaded .zip file, which contains the romfs folder.
-- Open Citra, in the rom list right click Pokemon Omega Ruby and select 'Open Mods Location'
+- From the rom list in Citra, right-click on Pokemon Omega Ruby and select 'Open Mods Location'.
 - Copy the romfs folder to the opened directory

 ### More information